-Below you can find the list of courses offered in the academic year 2019/2020.
-About five other courses will be added to the curriculum and be taught by visiting professors.
+Below you can find the prospective program for the academic year 2020/21.
+About five additional courses, to be added later to the program, will be taught by visiting professors.
 Click here for a list of course descriptions.

 The academic year in Turin is structured into four blocks of 6+1+2 weeks (regular classes, catch-up classes, exam weeks).
 See this page (in Italian) for details.
 Courses are ordered chronologically below.

-Regular classes take place from 30 September to 8 November 2019.
+Regular classes take place from late September to early November 2020.